 Lea Loveless, PT, MPT is a physical therapist who specializes in pediatric physical therapy and neurological disorders for adults and pediatrics.
 In addition, Lea has advanced training in pediatric kinesiotaping, the assessment and treatment of torticollis, the evaluation and treatment of early intervention and the evaluation and treatment of neurological impairments of pediatrics and adults.

-Elise Magno, PT, DPT is a doctor of physical therapy who specializes in general orthopedics.
-Elise also has a special interest in sports medicine.
+Jill Nowakowski, PT, DPT is a doctor of physical therapy who specializes in general orthopedics.
+Additionally, Jill has a special interest in sports medicine rehabilitation.

-Erin Peterson, MOT, OTR is an occupational therapist with a special interest in hand and upper extremity rehabilitation.
+Erin K. Peterson, DHS, OTR is an occupational therapist with a special interest in hand and upper extremity rehabilitation.
 She is also skilled in the design and fabrication of orthoses/splints for the hand, wrist and elbow.

 Susan Spice, PT is a physical therapist, women’s health specialist and lymphedema/oncology specialist who specializes in women’s and men’s health, pelvic floor dysfunction and lymphedema/oncology management.
 In addition, Susan has advanced training in pelvic floor dysfunction and treatment (levels 1, 2 and 3), pregnancy and postpartum issues, basic and advanced Leduc method lymphedema management and cancer exercise specialist training.